EricGebhart/Simple_Process_REPL/README.md

 This is a really simple interpreter, with a really short list of commands, think of it as a stupid/smart layer on top of python.

+It's got some really handy extensions for making processes, and extensions are easy to make from a bit of python code.
+It will even create an extension project template for you.
+That's one of it's many commands.

 All with nice configuration and application state management, logging, and error handling.
 It runs like an application once it has a process, and it can repeat it interactively, reporting failures.